tensorflow/tfx/docs/guide/build_local_pipeline.md

     the run's _parameters_, such as the `data_path` and `preprocessing_fn`.

-1. You have reviewed the scaffolding created by the template and created a pipeline run using the local DAG runner.
+1. You have reviewed the scaffolding created by the template and created a pipeline run using `LocalDagRunner`.
 Next, customize the template to fit your requirements.

 ### Customize your pipeline